violetaria/Group3_backend/README.md

 ###<a name="deck-list"></a>List Decks

 Authenticated users can list ALL decks available or only decks that they have created.
+Decks now tell you how many users have starred them.
+Users can only star a deck once.

 **URL** /decks